Rsantct/pAudio/bin/paudio_slave_tools/networks/README.md

+## Overview

+We want to have a **dedicated network link for audio packets** (zita-njbridge)

+Use the provided scripts under master / slave folders

+### Wired Ethernet

+This is preferred

+### Wifi

+Wifi can work if you assume some secure buffering therefore some audio latency.

+- Better to operate in **5 Ghz** band and non DFS channel (for example ch 36).
+- 2.4Ghz can work as well with stable 1 ms ping latencies

 ## Static usage of wlan interfaces

 After plugging an USB WiFi dongle **`wlan1`**, the OS can use it for your domestic WiFi in next reboots, example: